importPI19fromDHGE/k8s-gr4/app/README.md

 Executing the `build` script will build the application in a new container with a specific image to build a [static linked executable](https://stackoverflow.com/questions/49098753/unable-to-run-a-docker-image-with-a-rust-executable).
 This insures that the executable can run under every environment (like an alpine image).
 After the rust build is done the image is build via the `Dockerfile`.

-With the `run` and `run-dev` script the container can be startet with the required predefined environment variables.
-These should be adjusted to the usage.
+With the `run` and `run-dev` scripts the container can be started with the required predefined environment variables.
+These should be adjusted for the usage.
 > `run-dev` uses the --network=host flag to access the localhost, useful when the db only runs locally

 ### Windows